kleister/kleister-js/docs/ModApi.md

 ## deleteVersionFromBuild

-> Object deleteVersionFromBuild(modId, versionId, params)
+> GeneralError deleteVersionFromBuild(modId, versionId, params)

 Unlink a build from a version